 Look for patterns.
 In my scarcity marketing experience, I had a product that had a limited time offer, and the promotion lasted for one week.

 During the first six days, there were less than 100 sales.
 During the last twenty-four hours, our sales almost doubled.

-Depending on your frequency rate, a consumer may see your offer once, twice or even three times.
-That purchase funnel has already started and your product is in the consumer’s mind.
+Depending on your frequency rate, a consumer may see your offer once, twice, or even three times.
+That purchase funnel has already started, and your product is in the consumer’s mind.
 It may take until the last day of the offer or sale for the consumer to finally complete the purchase.
 Notice these patterns and keep track of them for future campaigns.

 Just remember, if you are wishing to use scarcity as a model: use it responsibly.
 There’s a fine line between creating the perception of value through scarcity and just annoying shoppers.

-Thrive Ultimatum will help your business:
+In a nutshell, Thrive Ultimatum will help your business:

 You can learn more here in my review, or grab this awesome tool below.